mia-platform/documentation/docs/fast_data/faq/bootstrapping-fast-data.md

 ### What is the topic setup I should use to guarantee an high rate of ingestion?

-When creating and managing topics in a Kafka cluster, is crucial to define a number of partitions that can balance the identifiers of messages.
-This means that a topic:
+When creating and managing topics in a Kafka cluster, is crucial to define a number of partitions that can balance the identifiers of messages among different replicas that can read messages from the topic with the same consumer group.

-* linked to a data source having a fixed cardinality, requires a number of partitions `<=` 3;
-* linked to a data source having an higher number of insert/update/delete operation requires a number of partition `>` 3.
+While designing your Fast Data solution, is crucial that <ins>the message producer will assign the same key to events involving the same record</ins>: in this way, they will be assigned always to the same partition and then processed always in the same order.

-:::tip Use Case
+:::tip Useful Resources
-A topic having an ingestion rate of `2.2k message/minute` requires 10 partitions to distribute the messages among the topics while speeding up micro-services performances.
+For more detailed benchmarks about topic partitions and data distribution among it, you can refer to this [Confluent blog post](https://www.confluent.io/blog/how-choose-number-topics-partitions-kafka-cluster/) .
 :::

 ### What is the topic setup I should use to guarantee an high availability?

 A topic is distributed among the brokers of your cluster, with a parameter called _replication factor_: for critical messages, this value should be set to the number of brokers, meaning that the data of a topic will be stored inside all brokers.

 You can also specify how many replicas are needed to send acknowledgments on produced messages before committing, to guarantee the synchronization of the distributed data.

 This value can be set at the topic level with the parameter `min.insync.replicas` and is usually equal to `# of brokers - 1`.
 Critical flows may require a number of in-sync replicas equal to the number of brokers.

 ## Mongo Db